Experiences & Case Studies - Safe and Sound Protocol

 Background & Complaint Presentation

-Stefan (fictitious name) is a man in his late thirties who works full time and attends weekly trauma therapy sessions in addition to his work to process attachment and early childhood developmental trauma.
-Previous modalities - Brainspotting, TRE and IFS - had little effect or were always overwhelming.
-Stefan switched to Unyte iLs' RRP (Rest and Restore Protocol), a protocol developed by Anthony Gorry and Dr. Stephen Porges, specifically aimed at restoring physiological resting and the innere safety state.
+Stefan (not his real name) is a man in his late thirties who works full-time and, in addition to his job, attends weekly trauma therapy sessions to process attachment and early childhood developmental trauma.
+Previous approaches—Brainspotting, TRE, and IFS—had little effect or were consistently overwhelming.
+Stefan switched to Unyte iLs’s RRP (Rest and Restore Protocol), a protocol developed by Anthony Gorry and Dr. Stephen Porges, specifically aimed at restoring physiological rest and a state of inner safety.

 His pattern of complaints: